-Kimberly R. Nason is a partner at Phillips Lytle LLP and focuses her practice on land use and zoning, environmental law and energy matters.
-She appears before municipalities across the

-State on behalf of business owners and developers regarding applications for zoning permits and approvals, including special use permits, site plan approvals, variance requests, subdivisions and rezonings.
-Her land use and development practice include extensive knowledge regarding compliance with the State Environmental Quality Review Act, and obtaining variances from the NYS Building Code from the Department of State.
-Kimberly is a member of the American Bar Association, the New York Bar Association, the WNY Chapter of the Women's Bar Association and the Urban Land Institute.

-Phillips Lytle LLP

-One Canalside 125 Main Street Buffalo New York 14203 USA

-Tel: +1 716 847 8400 Fax: +1 716 852 6100 Email: info@phillipslytle.com Web: www.phillipslytle.com
+Kimberly R Nason is a partner at Phillips Lytle LLP and the leader of the firm's Land, Environment & Energy practice group.
+She focuses her practice on land use and zoning, environmental law, and energy matters.
+She appears before municipalities across the State on behalf of business owners and developers regarding applications for zoning permits and approvals, including special use permits, site plan approvals, variance requests, subdivisions, and rezonings.
+Her land use and development practice includes extensive knowledge regarding compliance with the State Environmental Quality Review Act, and obtaining variances from the NYS Building Code from the Department of State.
+Kimberly is a member of the American Bar Association, the New York Bar Association, the WNY Chapter of the Women's Bar Association, and the Urban Land Institute.
+Phillips Lytle LLP One Canalside 125 Main Street Buffalo New York 14203 USA Tel: +1 716 847 8400 Fax: +1 716 852 6100 Email: info@phillipslytle.com Web: www.phillipslytle.com